Overview of Diabetes

 Unhealthy diet and poor nutrition can also be the reason for Type 2 diabetes.
 The excessive food uptake which is rich for fats, cholesterol, and calories can affect your body function in response to insulin.
 Regular exercise and healthy physical activities help your body to function properly and decreases the risk of diabetes.

 Type 2 diabetes risk increases with the rise in age.
 The disease is common after age 45.
 However, type 2 diabetes is increasing in children and adolescents these days.
 Type 1 diabetes can be commonly seen at the age of 30.

 Intake of harmful medicines or some hormonal diseases can also cause diabetes.
-Due to the release of insulin-resistant hormones or the destruction of insulin-producing cells, the body loses the capability to fuel body cells.
-As mentioned, cortisol (a stress hormone) produces in Cushing’s syndrome and production of insulin blocking hormones from the placenta during pregnancy.
+Due to the release of insulin-resistant hormones or destruction of insulin-producing cells, the body loses the capability to fuel body cells.
+As mentioned, in cortisol (a stress hormone) produces in Cushing’s syndrome and production of insulin blocking hormones from the placenta during pregnancy.